-The corporate values CCC has been practicing throughout its history set the ultimate guideline for organizational behavior and constitute the unique culture of the company.
+The corporate values CCC has been practising throughout its history set the ultimate guideline for organizational behaviour and constitute the unique culture of the company.
 Guided by CCC’s distinctive culture the company manifests its long-term commitment on the basis of responsible growth and respect towards people and the environment.
 CCC’s values of nurturing human and business relationships create mutual strengths and shared value.
-Our corporate culture embodies a heightened sense of sensitivity and as a result we believe that a responsible approach towards all our operations, our employees, clients, suppliers, local communities, the environment and society as a whole, is an essential part of our success.
+Our corporate culture embodies a heightened sense of sensitivity and as a result, we believe that a responsible approach towards all our operations, our employees, clients, suppliers, local communities, the environment and society as a whole, is an essential part of our success.
 Our philosophy of long term sustainability in countries of operations is transmitted through the establishment of permanent offices and in-country area management who work together with local companies, governments and clients.
 We supply innovative solutions across the markets and industries around the world, by combining our immense construction and engineering expertise and experience gained over the last 65 years.
 CCC core family values and principles define the framework of our global operations.

 - Integrity, Honesty & Reliability

 - Trust, Transparency & Humility

 - Sense of Belonging & Harmony for all Company Employees

 - We Aim To Be Second To None in All We Do

 - We Encourage Innovation

 - Commitment to Preserve the CCC Family Culture

 - Commitment towards Anti-Corruption